AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Methodology

 \section{Methodology}

 AIDEN is implemented as a cross-platform mobile application aimed at assisting visually impaired individuals in their daily activities.
-It integrates machien learning and deep learning techniques to enable three core functionalities: ``Text-To-Speech'', ``Scene Description'' with VQA, and ``Find an Object''.
+It integrates {machine learning} and deep learning techniques to enable three core functionalities: ``Text-To-Speech'', ``Object Description'' with VQA, and ``Find an Object''.
 These features are accessed through a user-friendly interface specifically designed with accessibility in mind, aiming to improve the quality of life of users with visual impairments.

 The application is developed for both Android and iOS platforms using a hybrid architecture based on the Ionic framework (v6.20.1), Capacitor Core (v4.7.0), and Vue.js (v3.3.7).
 This stack facilitates deployment across multiple platforms, including web, while maintaining a consistent user experience.
 Accessibility support is enhanced through the integration of the Capacitor ScreenReader plugin~\cite{capacitor_screen_reader}, which enables screen content narration, and the Vue i18n library~\cite{vue_i18n}, which provides multilingual support.
 The following subsections detail the implementation of each of AIDEN’s core functionalities.